RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 ## fileTypes
 `"fileTypes": [ "..." ]`
 An array of file extensions your language supports.
-VSCode acknowledges `fileTypes`, but doesn't do anything with it.
+VSCode TextMate acknowledges `fileTypes`, but doesn't do anything with it.
 Use `"extensions"` under `"languages"` in your `package.json` file instead.

 ## firstLineMatch
 `"firstLineMatch": "..."`
 A regex to detect if an open file should get assigned to your language.
-VSCode acknowledges `firstLineMatch`, but doesn't do anything with it.
+VSCode TextMate acknowledges `firstLineMatch`, but doesn't do anything with it.
 Use `"firstLine"` under `"languages"` in your `package.json` file instead.